MitsuhaKitsune/vuex-webextensions/README.md

 ## Changelog

+##### 1.2.10

+- Prevent the multiple initialization introduced on version 1.2.9
+- Fix logic error of ignoredMutations system

 ##### 1.2.9

 - Reimplement the method of initialization of state, this fix the broken watchers and allow to check when the data are fully loaded